 He will present, “Life-Cycle Costs of Converting Turned Windrows to ASPs“

 A Chemical Engineering graduate of Polytechnique Montreal, Thierry Page specializes in Odor Management during its Master’s Degree at Louvain Catholic University (Belgium) and in Management at the MIT Sloan School (Cambridge).
 International senior odor expert, Thierry Page is active since 19 years in many industrial sectors.
 He leads technical and scientific projects, developments of technologies for odor management and standards & protocols.
 At University of Montreal, Thierry Page lectures on odor management and air pollution.
 He also supervised R&D projects related to odor sampling, measurement, dispersion modeling and e-nose odor continuous monitoring.

 Chester F. Phillips

 Chester F. Phillips is the architect of the Compost Cats project and currently serves as Project Director and ASUA Sustainability Program Coordinator at the University of Arizona, where he completed a B.S. in Environmental Science., B.A. in Creative Writing, M.F.A. in nonfiction, and all coursework for a PhD in Arid Lands Resource Sciences.
 His graduate research combines expertise in environmental policy and the social science of collaboration and coalition building for community sustainability.
 His academic and intellectual interests also extend to all forms of composting and to carbon sequestration (especially through composting).

 As the lead Technical Specialist at Cedar Grove, Michele Riggs oversees all field testing of compostable products.
 Her pioneering work includes developing science-based protocols for determining “compostability” for products within active composting processes.
-Michele has utilized her academic background in Natural Resources and Chemical Engineering.
-She has worked in the environmental sciences side of Cedar Grove Composting for 6 years, overseeing stormwater compliance for two major composting facilities.
+Michele has utilized her academic background in Natural Resources and Chemical Engineering with her focus on environmental science initiatives during her 6 years at Cedar Grove.
+These activities include overseeing stormwater compliance for the company’s two major composting facilities.
 Michele serves as part of the technical team for the USCC CPTF reviewing the current ASTM disintegration testing standard.
-Michele also serves as the project lead through ASTM international in rewriting the method, while also overseeing a international study involving composters and laboratories working to resolve current issues with disintegration standards.
+Michele also served as the project lead through ASTM international in rewriting the method, while also overseeing an international study involving composters and laboratories working to resolve current issues with disintegration standards.
 Michele also proudly serves on the Board of Directors as the Vice President of the Washington Organics Recycling Council (WORC).